WollyDev24/wollydev24/README.md

 # 💫 About Me:
-Hello :D im WollyDev also known as Wolly you can find me various platforms!
+Hello :D im WollyDev, I'm an Python and Website developer

 ## 🌐 Socials: